allouis/allouis.github.io/_posts/2014-07-05-testing-private-functions.md

+---
+layout: post
+title: Testing private functions in node
+description: <p> A better way of organising your private functions and testing them </p>
+---

 # Testing Private Functions in JavaScript Modules

 Last week I saw a [blog post about testing private functions](http://engineering.clever.com/2014/07/29/testing-private-functions-in-javascript-modules) within CommonJS modules.
 The approach taken was checking enviroment variables and exporting private functions when in "test mode".